-- Complete a 20,000 word dissertation on a topic based on one of the modules or specialist themes within the Sustainable Design of the Built Environment programme - Complete 6 x 20 credit modules (4 core modules and 2 elective modules) and satisfactorily pass all elements of assessment - Undertake 200 notional hours of study for each 20 credit module - Attend for at least 70% of all contact sessions - Be registered for the programme for a minimum of 1 year and a maximum of 5 years (dependent on full-time or part-time status). - Have no outstanding debt with BUiD.
+- Complete a 60 credit dissertation relevant to the selected concentration - Complete 4 x 20 credit core modules and 2 x 20 elective modules - Undertake 200 notional hours of study for each 20 credit module - Attend for at least 70% of all contact sessions - Be registered for the programme for a minimum of 1 year and a maximum of 5 years (dependent on full-time or part-time status). - Have no outstanding debt with BUiD.